ANTI-DOXING GUIDE FOR ACTIVISTS FACING ATTACKS (Updated 10/16/23)

-We’re Equality Labs: a feminist digital security, technology, political organizing startup dedicated to progressive power-building.
-We provide practical tools for communities to make new interventions in longstanding systems of oppression and advocate for themselves.
+We are Equality Labs: a feminist digital security, technology, political organizing startup dedicated to progressive power-building.
+We provide practical tools for communities to make new interventions in long-standing systems of oppression and advocate for themselves.
 You can learn more about us by visiting our website.

 We have created an urgent anti-doxing guide to support activists who are getting slammed by right wing forces around the world for resisting white supremacy, Islamophobia, casteism, and all strains of authoritarianism.